kube-rs/website/docs/controllers/intro.md

     R -- update state --> K
 ```

-any unsuccessful reconciliations are retried or requeued, so a controller will (in theory) always eventually apply the desired state to the world.
+any unsuccessful reconciliations are retried or requeued, so a controller should **eventually** apply the desired state to the world.

-In other words, writing a controller requires **three** pieces:
+Writing a controller requires **three** pieces:

 - an **object** dictating what the world should see
 - an **reconciler** function that ensures the state of one object is applied to the world